amanzi/amanzi/doc/input_spec/AmanziNativeSpecV2.rst

 * `"mass flux`" [list] Neumann boundary condition, an outward mass flux is prescribed on a surface region.
   This is the default boundary condtion.
 If no condition is specified on a mesh face, zero flux boundary condition is used implicitly.
-A boolean parameter `"rainfall`" indicates that the mass flux is defined with respect to the gravity vector and the actual influx depends on boundary slope.
-Default value is `"false`".

 * `"static head`" [list] Dirichlet boundary condition, the hydrostatic pressure is prescribed on a surface region.